-Make piano practice time fun with these practice games!
+Make piano learning fun with these practice games!

 - Choose 1 short section of a song to work on (usually about one line of music)